spanjaan/wn-site-search-plugin/README.md

-# SiteSearch Plugin for WinterCMS
+# Site-Search Plugin for WinterCMS

 This plugin adds global search capabilities to WinterCMS.